 - Use Pheromone Therapy

 Using pheromones can keep your cat calm and at the same time address the question of how to acclimate a cat to a new home.
 From the time you start packing, during the move, and all the way up to settling in the new place, these pheromones can keep your pet less anxious about the relocation.
 You can also choose between various ways to deliver these pheromones, from sprays to wipes, and diffusers.
 There are even pheromone-based calming collars out there.
+Find out more about cat calming sprays here.

 - Keep Them Safe In One Room On The Day Of The Move

 The hustle and bustle of the movers can make your kitty confused and scared.
 On the day of the move itself, you might want to keep your pet safe and peaceful in one room.
 Bring in its bed, water, litter box, and cat toys to make this spot in the old house comfortable while the moving company is doing its job.
+For more options, check out our detailed reviews of the best cat litter boxes and best cat beds.

 - Consider Getting A Mild Sedative